shaunakwagh/python_notes/Fluent_Python/PART1/Chapter1/Notes/Notes.md

 Special methods are meant to be called by the python interpreter, and not by you.

+The __repr__ special method is called by the repr built-in to get the string representation of the object fro inspection.
+Without the custom __repr__, Python's console would display Class instance <Class Example object at 0x10e100070>

+__str__ is called by str() built_in and implicityl used by th epring function.
+It should return a string suitable for display to end users.

 ## A Pythonic Card Deck